 This table shows performance on statewide assessments for mathematics both overall and by student group.
 It includes the results of students taking both the NJSLA and DLM.
-NJSLA results include students taking end-of-grade assessments in grades 3 through 8, as well as end-of-course assessments (Algebra I, Geometry, Algebra II) in middle school and high school.
-High school mathematics assessment results for Algebra I and Geometry and/or Algebra II results only for students who took Algebra I in middle school and who are enrolled in their first high school mathematics course that corresponds to an end-of-course assessment.
+NJSLA results include students taking end-of-grade assessments in grades 3 through 8, as well as end-ofcourse assessments (Algebra I, Geometry, Algebra II) in middle school and high school and high school and who are enrolled in their first high school mathematics course that corresponds to an end-of-course assessment.
 Students who were enrolled for less than half a school year are excluded from performance results.
 Student are considered to have met or exceeded expectations if they score at Level 4 or 5 on the NJSLA or at Level 3 or 4 on the DLM assessment.

 This table shows both the percentage of students who met or exceeded expectations and a proficiency rate used for federal accountability.
 The proficiency rate for federal accountability will be lower if the participation rate is below 95%.
 This table also shows status in meeting annual targets.
 Annual targets are specific to each student group, school, and district and represent the expected proficiency needed to stay on track to meet long-term goals.
 Student groups where the annual target fields are grayed out are not required to meet annual targets under ESSA accountability.
-For more details on New Jersey's accountability system, see the MJDDE Accountability page.
-More information and additional data can also be found on the MJDDE Accountability page.
+For more details on New Jersey's accountability system, see the NJDOE Accountability page.
+More information and additional data can also be found on the NJDOE Academic Achievement page.